marko-axa/css-classes-generator/readme.md

 ## Utility CSS Class Generator

-> this is project is based on gorko utility generator
+> This project is based on the Gorko utility generator.
+However, our use cases were constrained because we run as a pod.
+Therefore, changes needed to be made to comply with our upstream.
+> Additional configuration and script where also added.

 ### Motivation